Why your vault password matters

-Because Local Legacy Vault stores everything offline with zero-knowledge encryption, we never see or store your master password.
+Because Local Legacy Vault stores everything offline with zero-knowledge encryption, we never see or store your vault password.
 This means:

 - We can't recover it if you forget it